 How will I be taught, and will there be any work outside the class?

-The course will be delivered online; you must be visible on camera and audible to the others.
+The course will be delivered in the college.
 Preparation of material between classes may be required.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

 Be prepared to discuss an audio book you like (and why) at the first session.